steenk/key-value-pointer/README.md

 # Key-Value-Pointer

-The KVP library is for query and handle JSON and JavaScript objects.
+The KVP library is for query and handle JSON and JavaScript objects with a tree structure.
 The purpose is to use simple methods that feels very natural for a JavaScript programmer, instead of using some kind of query language that tries to imitate CSS and XML querying.

-Inspired by the __map__ method in arrays where a callback is applied to every item, the __query__ method here will evaluate every item with a callback.
-When the the callback returns a __true__ value, it all stops.
+JavaScript arrays have built-in methods like __forEach__ and __map__, and simple property objects can be seached by a `for(x in obj) {...}`, but when the object structure gets deeper and more arbitrary, you need to make special solutions to go through the object.
+Key-Value-Pointer is a library that can help you with that.
+You simply make a callback function and pass it to the __query__ method.
+For each node, your callback gets called with a paramenter with the three properties __key__, __value__, and __pointer__.
+With this information, and a few methods in this library, you can do all kinds of search and transformations in your JavaScript object.

 Start by wrap your JavaScript object, or JSON string with the __kvp__ function.
 The resulting object has a few methods that you can use for easy handling of your object.